Kaikōura: Hospital

 Funding was announced in 2013 to rebuild the 100 year old Kaikoura Hospital.
 It was completed in April 2016.
-The new building provides space for general practice, physiotherapy, dental, optometry as well as maternity, radiology and medical/trauma stabilisation and resuscitation facilities.
+The new building provides space for general practice, physiotherapy, dental, optometry, as well as maternity, radiology, and medical/trauma stabilisation and resuscitation facilities.
 It cost $13.4 million to complete.

-Kaikoura Civic Centre
+Kaikōura Civic Centre

 The Kaikōura Civic Centre was completed in 2016.
-It has a distinctive large "cray pot" on the outside of the building which represents Kaikoura's connection to the sea.
-It contains offices for the Kaikoura District Council, Kaikoura Library and Kaikoura Museum.
-A third floor was approved by the Kaikōura District Council in 2011 and the cost rose which led to complaints from rate payers and submissions to the Long Term Plan in 2012 requesting restraint in spending.
+It has a distinctive large "cray pot" on the outside of the building which represents Kaikōura's connection to the sea.
+It contains offices for the Kaikōura District Council, Kaikōura Library, and Kaikōura Museum.
+A third floor was approved by the Kaikōura District Council in 2011, and the cost rose, which led to complaints from rate payers and submissions to the Long Term Plan in 2012 requesting restraint in spending.
 Long term, finances for the Kaikōura District Council have been suggested to be tenuous.

 Hotel

-A $35 million 4.5 star hotel was due to open in September 2021, but work was delayed due to the loss of international tourists because of the Covid-19 virus.
+A $35 million 4.5-star hotel was due to open in September 2021, but work was delayed due to the loss of international tourists because of the COVID-19 pandemic.
 It is expected to have 118 bedrooms and provide economic stimulus to Kaikōura.
+It later opened in October 2022.

 Transport

 Road transport

-The town is on State Highway 1.
+State Highway 1 passes through the town.

 Air

 Kaikōura also has a small sealed airstrip located 6 km south of the main centre.
-Kaikoura Airport is mainly used for whale spotting tourist flights but it can also be used by small private and charter flights.
+Kaikoura Airport is mainly used for whale spotting tourist flights, but it can also be used by small private and charter flights.
 It previously had return flights to Wellington and Christchurch operated by Sounds Air.
 A new service to Wellington has since been started with Air Kaikoura.

 Rail

 Kaikōura is served by the Main North Line, the northern section of the South Island Main Trunk Railway.
 The line opened north of Kaikōura on 13 March 1944, while the line south of the town opened on 15 December 1945, the latter completing the full line Christchurch to Picton.

-Kaikōura was served by the Coastal Pacific long-distance passenger train, formerly called the TranzCoastal, which connected the town with Christchurch to the south, Picton and the Cook Strait ferries to the north until 2021.
+Kaikōura is served by the Coastal Pacific long-distance passenger train, formerly called the TranzCoastal, which connected the town with Christchurch to the south, Picton and the Cook Strait ferries to the north.
 Kaikoura Station was the last station in New Zealand to have a refreshment room for passengers, which closed in 1988 when the Coastal Pacific Express (former name for the TranzCoastal) introduced on-board refreshments.

 Freight trains also pass through the town, mainly carrying freight between the marshalling yards at Middleton in Christchurch and the Interislander rail ferries at Picton.

-The Main North Line (Picton to Christchurch, passing through Kaikōura) suffered damage in the November 2016 earthquake and was closed for repairs, re-opening to freight traffic on 15 September 2017.
-The Coastal Pacific resumed running once all repairs were completed in mid 2018.
+The Main North Line (Picton to Christchurch, passing through Kaikōura) suffered damage in the November 2016 earthquake and was closed for repairs, reopening to freight traffic on 15 September 2017.
+The Coastal Pacific resumed running once all repairs were completed in mid-2018.

 Education

-The Kaikoura District has one secondary school, Kaikoura High School, and four primary schools: Hapuku School, Kaikoura Primary School, Kaikoura Suburban School and St Joseph's School.
+The Kaikōura District has one secondary school, Kaikōura High School, and four primary schools: Hāpuku School, Kaikōura Primary School, Kaikoura Suburban School, and St Joseph's School.